rsanchezsaez/CargoManager/README.md

 ---

-In addition to the protocols, *CargoManager* provides these methods:
+In addition to the protocols, you will need to call these provided methods:

 ```objective-c
 // Call this method after setting the contentDelegate